-If the process of refinement of an initial sketch is to be carried out by computer, then, the digital media should acquire information on the parts that are preferred to be left untouched, the parts that could be changed freely and so on.
-Therefore, the steps for transformation of the initial sketch as the basis for the shape of the final design in a digital media, should take into account the personal preferences and the way of thinking of the designer.
-And this needs high-level conceptual schema that guides shape manipulations (R Oxman, 2002).
-The first step in this way is to input the handdrawn sketch into the digital media, by appropriate devices such as scanners.
-Most of the digitised free-hand sketches cannot be used for engineering purposes directly, because they have ambiguities or do not have enough information such as scale and dimensions, therefore, they have to be refined and synthesised.
+If the process of refinement of an initial sketch is to be carried out by computer, then, the digital media should receive information on the parts that are preferred to be left untouched, the parts that could be changed freely and so on.
+In other words, the steps for transformation of the initial sketch as the basis for the shape of the final design in a digital media, should take into account the personal preferences and the approach of the designer.
+And, this needs high-level conceptual tools that guide shape manipulations.
+The first step in this process is to input the hand-drawn sketch into the digital media, by appropriate devices such as scanners.
+Most of the digitised free-hand sketches cannot be used for engineering purposes directly, because either they have ambiguities or they do not have enough information such as scale and dimensions.
+Therefore, they have to be refined and synthesised.
 The next step consists of filtering graphic noises and removing ambiguities, classifying line thickness and colour, scaling and dimensioning of sketch and identifying the boundaries (fixed points).
-The attention, here, is focused on the general geometry as the main message of the sketch and all the other data conveyed by the sketch is ignored.
+The attention, here, is focused on the general geometry as the main message of the sketch and the other data conveyed by the sketch is ignored.
 The end product of this step is referred to as a 'zero-sketch'.
 The geometry of the zero-sketch is clearly known and could be used for engineering purposes.
-A zero-sketch, normally, is a clue to the definition of a 'family' of geometric shapes rather than a single and unique geometry.
+A zero-sketch, normally, is a clue to the definition of a 'family' of geometric shapes rather than a single unique geometry.
 The acceptable ranges of deviations from the geometry of the zero-sketch are defined by 'tolerance space', which allows for the creation of geometries 'similar' to the geometry of the zero-sketch.
-Obviously, the definition of tolerance space should follow the desires of the designer.